tliron/ronin/README.md

-Ronin
+Rōnin
 =====

 A straightforward but powerful build system based on [Ninja](https://ninja-build.org/) and Python, suitable for projects both big and small.

 "Based on Python" means that not only is it written in Python, but also it uses Python as the DSL for build scripts.
-Many build systems invent their own DSLs, but Ronin intentionally builds on a language that already exists.
-Note that you _don't_ need to be an expert in Python to use Ronin, but the power is there if you need it.
+Many build systems invent their own DSLs, but Rōnin intentionally builds on a language that already exists.
+Note that you _don't_ need to be an expert in Python to use Rōnin, but the power is there if you need it.

 Guiding lights: